kstateome/lti-launch/README.md

 To utilize the LTI launch capabilities of this application after this point, you simply need to create a Spring Controller inside of your Spring application that extends `LtiLaunchController`, an abstract class that handles most of the LTI exchange.
 The LTI launch will happen by setting up the LTI application in Canvas to hit the URL `/launch` within your application.

 The launch process sets up an `LtiSession` object in the HTTP session.
-The service class `LitSessionService` can be autowired into your controller classes and used to get the LTI session.
+The service class `LtiSessionService` can be autowired into your controller classes and used to get the LTI session.
 The LTI session holds all of the LTI launch data plus an `OauthToken` object that can be used for authentication when making calls to the Canvas API.

 ### Getting an OAuth token
 In order to make calls to the Canvas API, your application must request an OAuth token from the user.
 Applications that need to talk to the Canvas API should call the `LtiLaunch.ensureApiTokenPresent()` method.
 This will attempt to retrieve an OAuth token for the user.
 If this fails, it will throw an `OauthTokenRequiredException`.
 Your application needs to catch this exception as well as the `InvalidOauthTokenException` and if these are encountered, redirect the user's browser to the relative URL `/beginOauth`.
 This will cause the `OauthController` to take over and have the user go through the OAuth 2 flow to request access to their account.